viktoriousss/application-accelerator-samples/fragments/build-wrapper-maven/README.md

-# Tanzu Application Platform Build Tool Wrapper Fragment
+# Tanzu Application Platform Maven Wrapper Fragment

-A Fragment for adding a build tool wrappers.
+A Fragment for adding a Maven build wrapper.

 ## Using the fragment